-Happy Independence Day!
-We live in an amazing country of freedom – so go out, celebrate, and have fun.
-But don’t forget about your pets!
-While you’re celebrating with food, and fireworks, your dog might be freaking out.
+While you’re celebrating with food and fireworks this 4th of July, your dog might be freaking out.
 The Humane Society has come out with a few tips for keeping your pet safe and happy on the 4th of July.

 The Humane Society reports that one of their busiest times of the year are July 4 and the few days after.
 Pets become frightened with the loud noises of the holiday and many flee their surroundings, becoming lost in the process.
 How do you make sure your pet doesn’t become a statistic?
 The HSUS Web site makes these suggestions: